s3664099/AdventureGame/README.md

 Made variables private.
 Added end conversation, and have being leave if flagged.

 **11 May 2024**
-Added functionality so that a conversation can change, such that an extended conversation becomes a single line
+Added functionality so that a conversation can change, such that an extended conversation becomes a single line.
+Started building end conversation.